isabella232/XsltTransformations/WordprocessingML/README.md

 ## Create template

+Install Word 2003 Professional + SP3.
+It is recommended to have XML Structure pane visible (in Word 2003 right click on upper pane - Own - Commands - All commands - Show XML Structure).

-Open Word 2003 and create a new empty document.
+Open Word 2003 with client's defined template (or create a new empty document).

-Go to **Tools** and click **Templates and Add-Ins...** and add the MyInvoice schema that was mentioned before.
+Go to **Tools** and click **Templates and Add-Ins...** and add the MyInvoice schema that was mentioned before (or custom Schema you copied in previous action).

 ![templates-addins](Images/templates-addins.png)